databricks-industry-solutions/geospatial-neighborhood-searches/README.md

 |longitude|the longitude value of the location|Double|
 identifcal columns (id:STRING, latitude:DOUBLE, longitude:DOUBLE), perform a geospatial search of all points within the specified radius

- **Warning**
-It is best practice to filter out invalid lat/long values.
+> :warning: It is best practice to filter out invalid lat/long values.
 This can cause cartesian products and greatly increase runtimes.

 ### Output Data Dictionary